deege/witai-model/README.md

 Add the most recent JAR to your project.

 All objects are created using builders.
-The builders perform some validation, to ensure the JSON created will be accepted by the Facebook Messenger platform.
+The builders perform some validation, to ensure the JSON created will be accepted by the WitAI API.

 Here's an example for sending a simple message using JAX-RS and GSON.